testing-library/testing-library-docs/docs/dom-testing-library/cheatsheet.md

 See [Helpers API](api-helpers.md), [Config API](api-configuration.md)

-- **within** take a node and return an object with all the queries bound to the node (used to return the queries from `react-testing-library`'s render method): `within(node).getByText("hello")`
+- **within** take a node and return an object with all the queries bound to the node (used to return the queries from `React Testing Library`'s render method): `within(node).getByText("hello")`
 - **configure** change global options:
   `configure({testIdAttribute: 'my-data-test-id'})`